 Fred Hrkac is a 22 year veteran in the medical device industry, having worked 15 years with Johnson & Johnson in the start-up of the Central Eastern Europe operations, and as Vice President International for the Biosense Webster division.
 Most recently he was President of Boston Scientific, Europe, Middle East and Africa running a $2 billion P&L. Fred has spent 11 years in Electrophysiology/CRM working in Boston Scientific, Sorin CRM and Biosense Webster.

-Dr. Simos Kedikoglou is the President of the MedInvest group.
-He was previously a Corporate Vice President of Business Development for Boston Scientific with responsibility for acquisitions, licensing and distribution deals in the US, Europe and Asia.
-Prior to Boston Scientific, Simos was an Associate Partner with McKinsey & Company in the US, focusing on M&A and has advised clients in completed healthcare deals with a combined value of $45 billion.
-Simos holds a Medical Degree from the University of Athens, Greece, an MBA with distinction and a Master’s in Public Health from Harvard University, and he is a CFA Charterholder.
+Dr. Simos Kedikoglou is the CEO of Impulse Dynamics since 2013 and serves on the Company’s Board of Directors.
+He was previously CEO of MedInvest, an Israeli Medical Technology Incubator overseeing 10 portfolio companies with responsibility for their clinical and commercial strategy, technology development and debt and equity financing.
+He has also served as Corporate Vice President of Business Development for Boston Scientific responsible for acquisitions, licensing and distribution deals in the US, Europe and Asia and an Associate Partner with McKinsey & Company in the US advising clients on acquisitions in pharmaceuticals and medical devices.
+Simos holds a Medical Degree from the University of Athens, Greece, an MBA with distinction from Harvard Business School as well as a Master’s in Public Health from Harvard University, and he is a CFA Charterholder.

 Mr. Owers joined Impulse Dynamics N.V. in 2001 and is responsible for all aspects of the Curaçao-based Company.
 He was with the accounting firm KPMG from 1969-98 in London, São Paulo, Brazil and Curaçao, the latter as a Senior Partner for many years.
 He has been a Fellow of the Institute of Chartered Accountants in England and Wales since 1980, and has been British consul to the Dutch Caribbean islands since 1997.
 He is also treasurer of many charitable foundations in the Netherlands Antilles including the Red Cross, International School, National Trust, Consular Corps, Rotary and Uniting for Children.